CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network-mizar-integration.md

     arktos.futurewei.com/network: <VPC name defined in arktos>
 ```

-### Arktos Workflow
+### 3.3 Arktos Pod Creation Workflow <a name="pod-creation-wf"></a>
-#### Workflow for default VPC and subnet in tenant
+#### 3.3.1 Workflow for default VPC and subnet in tenant <a name="pod-creation-default-wf"></a>
 1. Client creates Tenant
 2. Tenant controller creates default network object for tenant
-3. Mizar-arktos-network-controller creates Mizar VPC and subnet, updates corresponding arktos network object
+3. Mizar-arktos-network-controller (existing controller) **creates Mizar VPC and subnet, updates corresponding arktos network object (TODO)**
 4. Client creates pod for tenant
-5. Mizar-pod-controller gets VPC and subnet from arktos network object and annotate pod
+5. Mizar-pod-controller (existing controller) **gets VPC and subnet from arktos network object and annotate pod (TODO)**

+Note:
-Note: In 2022-01-30 release cycle, only one VPC and one subnet will be supported in Mizar-Arktos integration.
+1. In 2022-01-30 release cycle, only one VPC and one subnet will be supported in Mizar-Arktos integration.
 Hence only
 default VPC and default subnet will be supported.
+2. Highlighted text described what needs to be done in 2022-01-30 release cycle.
+Others are existing logic.
+3. It is better simplify pod spec and not add multiple labels/annotations into pod spec for same network configuration.
+However, in order to
+minimize changes in Mizar, Arktos will check whether it is possible to not annotate pod with Mizar VPC/Subnet.
+If it is not possible, Arktos
+will annotate pod with Mizar VPC/Subnet in relase cycle 2022-01-30.

-#### Workflow for secondary VPC and subnet in tenant
+#### 3.3.2 Workflow for secondary VPC and subnet in tenant <a name="pod-creation-second-vpc-wf"></a>
-1. Client creates secondary network object for tenant
+1. **Client creates secondary network object for tenant**
 2. Mizar-arktos-network-controller creates Mizar VPC and subnet, update corresponding arktos network object
-3. Client creates pod for tenant, specifying which network object it will be referring to
+3. Client creates pod for tenant, **specifying which network object it will be referring to**
 4. Mizar-pod-controller gets VPC and subnet from arktos network object and annotate pod

-Note: This is a stretch goal for 2022-01-30 release cycle.
+**Note**: This is not planned in 2022-01-30 release cycle.

-#### Workflow for secondary subnet in VPC
+#### 3.3.3 Workflow for secondary subnet in VPC <a name="pod-creation-second-subnet-wf"></a>
-1. Client creates secondary network object with existing VPC and different subnet
+1. **Client creates secondary network object with existing VPC and different subnet**
-2. Mizar-arktos-network-controller creates Mizar subnet
+2. Mizar-arktos-network-controller **creates Mizar subnet**
 3. Client creates pod for tenant, specifying which network object it will be referring to
 4. Mizar-pod-controller gets VPC and subnet from arktos network object and annotate pod

-Note: This is a non-goal in 2022-01-30 release cycle as subnets in same VPC do not isolate from others and behave the same as
+**Note**: This is a non-goal in 2022-01-30 release cycle as subnets in same VPC do not isolate from others and behave the same as
 in a single subnet.